 An effective leader with strong soft skills is an even better mentor.
 Leaders that are bosses, command respect, but leaders that are mentors, earn respect.
 Moreover mentoring a subordinate is almost like a refresher course for you.
 There is nothing better than brushing up your basics every once a while.

-The Responsibility and onus of a project, while is of the entire team, but in the end, the one held accountably is the leader.
+The Responsibility and onus of a project, while is of the entire team, but in the end, management holds the leader accountable.
 It is the leader’s responsibility to ensure his team successfully executes a project.

 A leader with strong soft skills must ensure timely completion of the project deliverables.
 He/She must ensure the efficiency of the project progression.
-It is of utmost importance to not let quality be compromised instead of sticking to deadlines.
+Not letting quality compromised is of utmost importance, instead of sticking to deadlines.

 Diversity.
-Companies today are highly focused on employee diversity.
+Employee Diversity is one of the major focus areas for companies today.
 Although diversity can be in various forms, cultural diversity is what the leader is most concerned with.

 Different people from different parts of the nation with varied experiences surely bring several ideas along with conflicting viewpoints.
 Cultural intelligence thus becomes important for the leader’s soft skills in order to maintain coherence amongst the team.

-Cultural Sensitivity is an important soft skill to be developed by the leader.
-It should be instilled amongst other members of the team too.
+An important soft skill the leader should develop is Cultural Sensitivity and try and instill amongst other members of the team too.